leohuber/leohuber.github.io/_cheatsheets/cheatsheet-shell.md

           lsof -n -i4TCP
           # List pids of all applications with an open TCP (IPV4) socket
           lsof -n -i4TCP -t

+  - title: Variables and environment variables
+    column: 2
+    snippets:
+      - text: Set or unset environment variables
+        code: |
+          # Create a shell variable
+          SOME_ENV_VAR=VALUE
+          # Create a environment variable
+          export SOME_ENV_VAR=VALUE
+          # Unset a variable or environment variable
+          unset SOME_ENV_VAR

 ---